 California paved the way for couples to be able to terminate their marriage without needing to blame each other for the reasons behind their separation.
 It was the first state in the country to pass no-fault divorce laws in 1969.
 No-fault divorce introduced a new concept that essentially means that neither spouse can claim that the other is at fault for the end of the marriage.
 Misconduct in a marriage, such as adultery, is also irrelevant in a divorce action.

-What is the History of No-Fault Divorce Law?
+What is the History of No-Fault Divorce Law in California?

 Before the Family Law Act of 1969, married couples in California could only divorce if they listed reasons such as desertion, adultery, or extreme cruelty.
 Generally, California looked toward the divorce reform in New York, which occurred in 1966.
 This law allowed spouses who were residents of New York to get a divorce if they lived apart for at least two years.
-New York’s bill set the bar for California’s own divorce reform, which influenced the divorce laws throughout the country.
+New York’s bill set the bar for California’s own divorce reform, which influenced divorce laws throughout the country.
 Need legal guidance on no-fault divorce law?
 Contact our divorce attorneys today for help.

 No-Fault Divorce’s Effect on Divorce Decree

 In the majority of cases, California’s family court system won’t consider fault on the part of either spouse when determining the terms of the divorce.
 This may not always apply in cases involving issues of spousal support, alimony, child support or child custody.
 Additionally, California is a community property state, which means that property acquired during the marriage is typically divided equally among the two spouses.

 Exceptions to Fault Considerations in California Divorce

 In California, there are limited situations in which the court will consider wrongdoing on the part of a spouse when determining issues in a divorce.
-Failing to disclose or hiding assets during divorce proceedings can result in the court imposing sanctions on that party.
+Failing to disclose or hide assets during divorce proceedings can result in the court imposing sanctions on that party.
 In other words, that party may be required to pay more to the other party.
 Custody decisions, however, are always made with the best interests of the child in mind.